wlach/gtha-electrification/pages/financials.md

 ```

 I think the most intuitive way of looking at the financial impact is to just look at utility bills, month over month.
 What do they add up to?
-From this, we can get an intuition on the effect of our actions.
+From this, we can get an idea on the effect of our actions.

 For the purposes of this site, I'm going to directly compare the period between September 2022 and August 2023 (the year before the work was done) with the period between September 2023 and August 2024 (the year after the work was done).
 There's obviously reasons why these periods aren't necessarily _directly_ comparable (e.g. weather) but you have to start somewhere, right?

-Let's start just by looking at a graph of what things look like month over month:
+Let's graph that out:

 <AreaChart
     data={total_cost}